flemm0/PM566_project/README.md

 | Saturday           |                        7.869872 |                                      15.29819 |                                       2.017774 |                                                     3.952384 |                  38534 |

-From the summary table above, it can be observed that average sugar and saturated fat consumption is slightly higher on the weekends, as well as Friday and Wednesday.
+From the summary table above, it can be observed that average sugar and saturated fat consumption is slightly higher on the weekends, and are closely followed by Friday and Wednesday.

 | Hour of the Day (0 = 12:00 AM - 12:59 AM, 23 = 11:00 PM - 11:59 PM) | Average Total Sugar Consumption | Standard Deviation of Total Sugar Consumption | Average Total Saturated Fatty Acid Consumption | Standard Deviation of Total Saturated Fatty Acid Consumption | Number of Observations |
 |--------------------------------------------------------------------:|--------------------------------:|----------------------------------------------:|-----------------------------------------------:|-------------------------------------------------------------:|-----------------------:|